-- Pass all theory exams with an 80% average of higher; - Pass all cardiac assessment skills competencies;

-- Perform a comprehensive assessment on a minimum of 20 chest pain/ACS patients; - Perform a comprehensive assessment on a minimum of 3 cardiac arrest patients (2 formative and 1 summative). - Recognize and treat a minimum of 16 cardiac dysrhythmia patients (10 formative and 6 summative). - Perform synchronized cardioversion on 2 patients. - Perform defibrillation on 2 patients. - Perform transcutaneous pacing on 2 patients. - Perform chest compressions on 2 patients. - Complete the basic and advanced 12-lead course; - Successfully complete 2 cardiac patient team leads in Capstone clinical rotations; - Must pass Kiamichi Tech's ACLS/PALS class and the final practical scenario exam.
+- 1. Pass all theory exams with an 80% average or higher. - 2.
+Pass all cardiac assessment skills competencies. - 3.
+Perform a comprehensive assessment on a minimum of 20 chest pain/ACS patients. - 4.
+Perform a comprehensive assessment on a minimum of 3 cardiac arrest patients (2 formative and 1 summative). - 5.
+Recognize and treat a minimum of 16 cardiac dysrhythmia patients (10 formative and 6 summative). - 6.
+Perform synchronized cardioversion on 2 patients. - 7.
+Perform defibrillation on 2 patients. - 8.
+Perform transcutaneous pacing on 2 patients. - 9.
+Perform chest compressions on 2 patients. - 10.
+Complete the basic and advanced 12-lead course. - 11.
+Successfully complete 2 cardiac patient team leads in Capstone clinical rotations. - 12.
+Must pass Kiamichi Tech's ACLS/PALS class and the final practical scenario exam.